sourcegraph/handbook/content/marketing/brand/gifting_guidelines.md

 ## How to send a gift

 1. Fill in the Swag Requests form.
 You will need:
 - [x] Name of the recipient
 - [x] Email of the recipient
 - [x] A reason for the request (e.g: Participated as a guest speaker on our web series)
 - [x] Personal message from you to them
-    - [x] Country of destination (not strictly necessary but preferred)
+- [x] Country of destination (not strickly necessary but preferred)
 2. The Brand team will review  your request. *Note: all requests will be reviewed on a case-by-case basis factoring in current inventory levels and use cases*
 3. Approved requests will be sent to Printfection every Thursday.
 4. Your recipient will receive an email giveaway link from brand@sourcegraph.com to choose their gift and enter their own shipping info